Creating Test Suite

 User A selects some records from Project 1 and moves to Project 2 without linking them.
 In this case, all the selection of Project 1 gets wiped off.

-Test cases from other projects show Entity Keys of the corresponding project.
-To view the test case of another project, click on the Test Case Entity Key.
-It opens the test case detail page in the respective project and changes your current project.
+Test cases from other projects display the Entity Keys of their respective projects.
+To view a test case from another project, click its Entity Key.
+The system opens the test case details in that project and automatically switches your current project.

 3. Link Test Case by Entity Key